ibm-developer/generator-ibm-service-enablement/generators/service-redis/templates/python/README.md

 ###  LocalDevConfig

-This is where your local configuration is stored for MongoDB.
+This is where your local configuration is stored for Redis.
 ```
 {
   "redis_uri": "{{{uri}}}"